 He did make 22 appearances for the club across two seasons but failed to impress in a number of loan moves.
 After an injury-hit four years at Brentford, he is now halfway through a two-year deal at Birmingham.

-A promising loan move to Watford failed to materialise into consistent first-team opportunities for Chalobah, who was sent out on loan a further five times before returning to Vicarage Road on a permanent deal in the summer.
+A promising loan move to Watford failed to materialise into consistent first-team opportunities for Chalobah, who was sent out on loan a further five times before returning to Vicarage Road on a permanent deal in the summer of 2017.

-After 40 England Under-21 caps, his decision to return to the Hornets immediately paid dividends with a call-up to the senior squad, only for a series of injuries to disrupt his career since.
+After 40 England Under-21 caps, his decision to return to the Hornets immediately paid dividends when he was called into the senior squad, only for a series of injuries to disrupt his career since.

 Chelsea paid £1million to sign Mellis from Sheffield United, but he went on to appear just once for the club, replacing McEachran in injury-time of a Champions League victory against MSK Zilina.

-Chelsea’s Young Player of the Year in 2013-14 and a winner of the Toulon Tournament with England in 2016, when he also won the Golden Boot, but he has still only played once for the Blues and this season saw a loan to Fortuna Dusseldorf cut short after a series of disappointing loan moves in the Championship.
+Chelsea’s Young Player of the Year in 2013-14 and a winner of the Toulon Tournament with England in 2016, when he also won the Golden Boot, Baker has still only played once for the Blues and this season saw a loan to Fortuna Dusseldorf cut short after a series of disappointing loan moves in the Championship.

 One of many Chelsea youngsters to be granted a few token minutes in the final game of a league campaign, Swift replaced Eden Hazard against Cardiff in 2014 before facing the inevitable loan moves around the country.